aulicksah/gritcoders-community-portal/README.md

 * An android application will handle all the new announcements, updates, sessions and events taking place.
 * Sessions about the opportunities
 * Writing a roadmap to get started

+**All ideas on tech stack are welcome.
+Please share all ideas/feedback on our Discord Server or mail us on gritcoders1@gmail.com.